jurajama/AnsiDevPlatform/README.md

 The idea is that this same codebase can be used to deploy multiple environment instances, for example dev, staging and prod.
 They are differentiated by env-specific variables under group_vars and inventory file in inventories directory.
 When using the playbooks, you shall define the used inventory with -i parameter.
 This is the command to create jumphost for env1 environment after you have tuned the configuration to match with your environment.

+**Note:** Before deploying any nodes, run *"./update-roles.bash"* to update external roles.
+That fetches some code from github to ext-roles directory.

 ```
 ansible-playbook -i inventories/env1 jump-create-os.yml
 ```